-- (1) The President may delegate a function or power of the President under this or any other Act, other than this power of delegation, to - (a) another member of the Tribunal; or - (b) a member of the staff of the Tribunal; or - (c) the person (being either a member of the Tribunal or a member of the staff of the Tribunal) for the time being performing particular duties or holding or acting in a particular position. - (2) A delegation under subsection (1) -

-- (a) must be made by instrument in writing; and - (b) may be conditional; and - (c) does not derogate from the ability of the President to act in any matter; and - (d) is revocable at will by the President.

-15. When person ceases to be President

-A person ceases to be the President if -
+- The President may delegate a function or power of the President under this or any other Act, other than this power of delegation, to - - (a) another member of the Tribunal; or - (b) a member of the staff of the Tribunal; or - (c) the person (being either a member of the Tribunal or a member of the staff of the Tribunal) for the time being performing particular duties or holding or acting in a particular position. - (2) A delegation under subsection (1) - s.
+15 Part 3 - Membership and Staff of Tribunal (a) must be made by instrument in writing; and (b) may be conditional; and (c) does not derogate from the ability of the President to act in any matter; and (d) is revocable at will by the President.
+15. When perso n ceases to be President A pers on ceases to be the President if - (a) the person ceases to be a magistrate and he or she was a magistrate when he or she was appointed, or reappointed, as the President; or (b) the person resigns as the President by written notice to the Minister; or (c) the person completes a term of office as the President and is not appointed as the President for a term beginning immediately after the end of the term of office that is completed; or

-- (a) the person ceases to be a magistrate and he or she was a magistrate when he or she was appointed, or reappointed, as the President; or - (b) the person resigns as the President by written notice to the Minister; or - (c) the person completes a term of office as the President and is not appointed as the President for a term beginning immediately after the end of the term of office that is completed; or - (d) the appointment of the person as the President is revoked under section 19(4); or - (e) the person dies.
+- (d) the appointment of the person as the President is revoked under section 19(4); or - (e) the person dies.